 Places to Eat

 A slight detour inland on your way to/from John O'Groats is well worth it for the array of breads and cakes etc Annie produces in her bakery.
 They are soooo delicious - we know - we've been!
 Annie has created a sheltered cafe offering soups, sandwiches and more.
 Cafe operates 4 days a week - currently Wednesday, Thursday, Friday and Sunday 10am - 2pm.

 Mother and daughter team, Teresa and Rebecca, have run the award winning Stacks Bistro from a refurbished pottery at John O'Groats since 2016.
 They are both passionate about nutrition, good quality ingredients, the health of the next generation and offer deliciously fresh, made to order take-away comfort food from their deli/bakery.
-Opening hours are10am-6pm Wednesday to Sunday.
-Dogs are welcome too!
-Take-away available also.
+Opening hours are10am-5pm Wednesday to Sunday.

 Relax by a roaring log fire as you browse Sam and Dougal's carefully crafted menu, which is full of locally-sourced, seasonal produce.
 Opened 2nd May 2021, Northern Point is a natural extension of their catering service based in the Cairngorms and builds on their commitment to blending high-quality, sustainable food with excellent customer service.
 Open daily 10am-6pm.

 Seaview Hotel John O'Groats

 A bar and restaurant and open in the evenings!
 Located half-a-mile before the famous JOG sign (opposite the T-junction), this anonymous building houses a fairly anonymous interior but don't be put off - we had a truly delicious meal here with lots of gluten free options for Jo.
 The bar boasts over 120 malt whiskys, local real ale, a selection of Scottish beers and a personally selected wine list.
 They do take-aways too :-)